vincenzorusso12/vincenzorusso12.github.io/_posts/2021-06-06-bongard-problem.markdown

 Well this problem has a name, it's called [Bongard problem](https://en.wikipedia.org/wiki/Bongard_problem).

-So what is the thing that discriminates these sets of pictures? maybe the **shape**?
+So what is the thing that discriminates these sets of pictures?
+Maybe the **shape**?